 Les Misérables is a musical that provokes passion in audience members.
 It is packed full of big emotions to go with those big songs.
-Bravo to RARE and all the young performers who took on such a big challenge – they dreamed a dream and made it happen!
+Bravo to Rare Productions and all the young performers who took on such a big challenge.
+They dreamed a dream and made it happen!

 This review is also featured on Total MK.

 Update 18th May 2019: Read my review of Les Misérables the UK touring production.